Are you safe?

 If the incident has just happened, it is important that you try to get yourself to a safe place and keep warm as you may be in shock.

-If you (or someone you know) has been (or thinks) they have been sexually assaulted or raped, please refer to the guidance detailed below to help you make informed decisions about next steps and the support available.
+If you (or someone you know) has been (or thinks) they have been sexually assaulted or raped, please refer to the guidance detailed below.
+You can also download a pdf copy via the link on the right hand side of this page.
+The guidance is a resource to help make informed decisions about next steps and the support available.

 Deciding whether to report the incident to the police can be a difficult decision to make, especially if you are in a state of shock.
-If the incident has just taken place, and you are thinking of reporting to the police, please try not to drink, eat, wash, smoke, brush your teeth, go to the toilet or change your clothes, if possible.
+If the incident has just taken place, and you are thinking of reporting to the police, try to go to the Sexual Assault Referral Centre (SARC) or police as soon as you can and within 72 hours if possible.
+If you do decide to report the assault, please try not to drink, eat, wash, smoke, brush your teeth, go to the toilet or change your clothes, if possible.
 Please also try to keep any condoms, bedding or clothing in separate, clean plastic bags.
 This will all help to preserve any forensic evidence.

 There is useful information on the Rape Crisis website about how you can preserve evidence yourself.